-It begins in 1993, when a young fellow called Paddy Freaney was about to take over the management of the local pub, an Inn called the Bealey Hotel located in the remote Arthurs Pass region of the Southern Alps of the South Island.
+In 1993, Paddy Freaney was about to take over the management of a pub called the Bealey Hotel in the remote Arthurs Pass region of the Southern Alps of the South Island.

-Days before taking up his new appointment Paddy had visited a local newspaper office in Christchurch with an astonishing claim that he and his friends had recently spotted a massive Moa bird in Arthurs Pass.
+Just days before taking up his new appointment, Paddy had visited a newspaper office in Christchurch with an astonishing claim that he and his friends had recently spotted a massive Moa bird in Arthurs Pass.

-It was an astonishing claim because this huge flightless bird had been thought extinct since the year 1493.
-That's right, 500 years!
+This huge flightless bird, 12-feet high, had been thought extinct since the year 1493.
+That's right, over 500 years ago!

-Paddy even had photos, and although blurry, some experts decreed that they looked authentic with the proportions of the bird in the photo looking absolutely right.
-Other experts also joined in to verify that the photos were not forgeries, the photos looked genuine.
+Paddy even had photos to support his claim, and although blurry, experts decreed that they looked authentic, with the proportions of the bird in the photo looking absolutely right.

-This exciting news spread like wildfire around New Zealand and the world; in today’s parlance they would say it went ‘viral’ with international newspapers picking up the story and reporters even turning up at the Bealey Hotel, hoping for a sighting.
+This sensational discovery spread like wildfire around New Zealand and the world; in today’s parlance they would say it went ‘viral’ with international newspapers picking up the story and international reporters even turning up at the Bealey Hotel, hoping for a sighting.

-After sharing his story, Paddy settled into his new job at the Bealey Hotel, but despite further attempts by friends and adventurers, to find the elusive bird, no further sighting of the Moa were ever made.
+But despite further attempts by friends and adventurers to find the elusive bird, no further sighting of the Moa were ever made.

 Rumors then started to circulate.
-One of these rumours suggested that the Moa story was one of Paddy's "marketing initiatives", an attempt to boost the patronage at his new pub, but he stuck to his guns.
-And there were the authentic looking photographs to support his story, although that also has an explanation.
+One of these rumours suggested that the Moa story was a "marketing initiative", Paddy's attempt to boost the patronage at his new pub, but he stuck to his guns.
+After all, he had his photos!

-It seems that a day before his visit to the Christchurch newspaper office, Paddy and his pick up truck had been seen at the back entrance of the Canterbury Museum, located in the heart of Christchurch.
+It was claimed that a day before his visit to the Christchurch newspaper office, Paddy and his pick-up truck had been seen at the back entrance of the Canterbury Museum, located in the heart of Christchurch.

-Dressed appropriately in a white coat, Paddy had confidently marched into the museum with two of his "assistants" also in white coats and removed a huge full scale replica of a Moa that stood in the "Extinct Native Birds" section of the museum.
-He told the staff that the bird was being taken away for some restoration work and nobody stopped to question his claim.
+Dressed appropriately in a white coat, Paddy had confidently marched into the museum with two of his "assistants" also in white coats and removed a huge full-scale replica of a Moa that stood in the "Extinct Native Birds" section of the museum.
+He told the staff that the bird was being taken away for some restoration work.

 Paddy passed away in 2012, a real New Zealand hero.

-And as you will see from report by Newshub reporter Jeff Hampton, Paddy had lived a life that was quite remarkable.
+And as you will see from this report by local Newshub reporter Jeff Hampton, he had lived a life that was quite remarkable.

 By Jeff Hampton, Newshub

-Friends and family have farewelled the publican and mountaineer who sparked an international media sensation when in 1993 he reported a Moa sighting near Arthurs Pass.
-Paddy Freaney died of cancer, and several hundred mourners made their way to his mountain home for a service with, not surprisingly, some unusual twists.
+Friends and family have farewelled the publican and mountaineer Paddy Freaney who sparked an international media sensation when in 1993 he reported a Moa sighting near Arthurs Pass.
+Several hundred mourners made their way to his mountain home for a service with, not surprisingly, some unusual twists.

-The Irish-born Mr Freaney, a former SAS (Special Air Services) soldier, had climbed most of the peaks in the area, and one summer he and a companion climbed all 31 New Zealand peaks over 3000 metres high.
+The Irish-born Mr Freaney, a former SAS (Special Air Services) soldier, had climbed most of the peaks in the area, and one summer he and a companion climbed all 31 New Zealand peaks over 10,000 feet in height.
 Many mourners were outdoors enthusiasts he had encouraged or climbed with.

-But the determined Mr Freaney was far more than just a Moa man.
+But Paddy Freaney was far more than just a Moa man.
 After marrying fellow adventurer Rochelle Rafferty the pair embarked on some of the most challenging climbing expeditions here and around the world.

 “He lived his life to the full,” says his wife Rochelle Rafferty.
-“He didn’t count the years in his life but his life in his years, [he was] a truly inspirational character,” she says.
+“He didn’t count the years in his life but his life in his years.
+He was a truly inspirational character".

-In true Irish style Mr Freaney was taken back to the pub he had resurrected where mourners celebrated his life in exactly the way he wanted.
+In true Irish style, mourners celebrated his life in exactly the way he would have wanted.

-This is the monument that was later erected near the Bealey Hotel to commemorate the sighting by Paddy and his friends of the mysterious Moa.
+This is the monument that was later erected near the Bealey Hotel to commemorate the Paddy's Moa sighting.

 There's an incredible and beautiful postscript to this story called "Taking Paddy back to Everest" based on a promise that his wife Rochelle had made to Paddy before he passed.
 With a group of supporters she climbed to the summit of Mt Everest from where she released Paddy's ashes and it ends with this note -